 ▪ Submillimeter Array (SMA) on Mauna Kea, Hawaii, USA

 ▪ Submillimeter Telescope (SMT) in Arizona, USA

-Additional telescopes will complement EHT observations in the future: NOEMA (Plateau de Bure, France), Greenland Telescope (under construction), Africa Millimeter Telescope (planned).
+Additional telescopes will complement EHT observations in the future: NOEMA (Plateau de Bure, France), Greenland Telescope, Africa Millimeter Telescope (planned).

 List of Sources:

 The EHT observations in April 2017 will comprise a total of six sources:

 ▪ The Galactic Centre, Sagittarius A*, in a distance of 25,000 light years in the constellation „Sagittarius“ (EHT project)

 ▪ Active galaxy Virgo A (Messier 87 or M 87), in a distance of 53 million light years in the constellation „Virgo“ (EHT project).
 Results from these observations revealed the first image ever of a black hole (MPIfR PR 2019/4, April 10, 2019), For this result the EHT collaboration was awarded, among others, with the Breakthrough Prize for Fundamental Physics (MPIfR PR 2019/8, September 5, 2019), and later the detection of polarized light at the edge of the black hole (see MPIfR PR 2021/3, March 24, 2021).